Dead – Death – Obituary News : Gino Mader’s Life and Death

 Passed Away – Dead – Died – Cause of Death News.

-The cycling community is in shock and mourning following the tragic death of Gino Mader during stage five of the Tour de Suisse.
-The 26-year-old professional cyclist from Switzerland was airlifted to the hospital after a devastating plunge into a ravine during the race.
-Despite efforts to resuscitate him, Mader passed away the following day.
+The world of cycling has been left in shock as Swiss professional cyclist Gino Mader passed away following a tragic accident during stage five of the Tour de Suisse.
+The 26-year-old rider fell into a ravine during the race and was airlifted to hospital, where he was pronounced dead the following day.

-Mader was a rising star in the cycling world, known for his impressive achievements and promising career.
-He first caught the attention of the cycling community when he won the 2015 Time trial National Road Championships.
-He turned professional four years later with UCI WorldTeam Team Dimension Data and quickly established himself as a formidable force in the sport.
+Mader was a rising star in the world of cycling, with a promising career ahead of him.
+He had recently achieved a major accomplishment, winning stage four of the 2021 Gino d’Italia.
+The young cyclist had also participated in several other major races, including the Vuelta a Espana, Alto de Velefique, and Altu d’El Gamoniteiru.

-Mader participated in many prestigious races, including the Vuelta a Espana, Alto de Velefique, and Altu d’El Gamoniteiru.
-However, one of his most significant accomplishments was winning stage four of the 2021 Gino d’Italia.
-His talent and hard work had earned him respect and admiration from his peers and fans alike.
+Born in Chur, Switzerland, in 1997, Mader began his cycling career at a young age.
+He won the Time Trial National Road Championships in 2015 and made his professional debut in 2019 with UCI WorldTeam Team Dimension Data.
+Mader was riding for Team Bahrain at the time of his passing.

 - Gino Mader biography